Are you ready to learn about dehydrating pears? You're at the right place!

 In the mineral category, pears rank high in Potassium, followed by Phosphorus, Calcium, Magnesium, and Fluoride.

-Pears are also 'stars' in my morning smoothies.
-Try this: wash one whole pear, cut off its top and slice to remove the center core; add a banana, and 1 cup of Silk-brand Light Vanilla Soy milk.
-Put all in the blender - and enjoy!
+Wash one whole pear, cut off its top and slice to remove the center core; add a banana, and 1 cup of Silk-brand Light Vanilla Soy milk.
+Put all in the blender—blend until smooth—and enjoy!

 If using frozen pears, ignore steps 1 and 2.

 TIP: It's always best for dehydrating pears or other fruits at peak ripeness.
 The usual way to test for ripeness is simply pressing on the fruit's skin—if you leave a slight indentation with your thumb, then the fruit is ripe.